-The use of mobile phones is common among the rural women traders, as almost 88 percent of them mentioned that they are using a mobile phone.
-Also 77 percent of the women interviewed said that they have had a mobile phone for only 1-5 years.
-74 percent of the women said that they use MTN as their service provider.
-Most traders noted the use of mobile phones for contacting both business partners and relatives/family.
+The use of mobile phones is common among the rural women traders, as almost 88% of them mentioned that they are using a mobile phone.
+Also 77% of the women interviewed said that they have had a mobile phone for only one to five years.
+74% of the women said that they use MTN as their service provider.
+Most traders noted that they use mobile phones for contacting both business partners and relatives/family.
 The major challenges that were raised in most of the discussions had to do with the poor quality of the mobile network, followed by the lack of reliable power sources to charge mobile phones.
-The women said that the biggest challenge with their preferred network was low network services (64 percent), whereas only 12 percent indicated high tariff charges as a significant challenge.
-With regards to use of the mobile phone, 72 percent of the women indicated that they used the phone for communicating with customers, suppliers, and family.
-However only 10 percent indicated that the phone helped them to easily access goods and services.
+The women said that the biggest challenge with their preferred network was low network services (64%), whereas only 12% indicated high tariff charges as a significant challenge.
+With regards to use of the mobile phone, 72% of the women indicated that they used the phone for communicating with customers, suppliers, and family.
+However only 10% indicated that the phone helped them to easily access goods and services.